ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 RFCs.

-New proposals SHOULD consider coexistence with widely deployed real-time congestion controls.
-Regrettably, at the time of writing, many algorithms with detailed public specifications are not widely deployed, while many widely deployed real-time congestion controls have incomplete public specifications.
+New proposals SHOULD consider coexistence with widely deployed real-time congestion control algorithms.
+Regrettably, at the time of writing, many algorithms with detailed public specifications are not widely deployed, while many widely deployed real-time congestion control algorithms have incomplete public specifications.
+It is hoped this situation will change.

-To the extent that behavior of widely deployed algorithms is understood, proposals can analyze and simulate the their interaction with those algorithms.
+To the extent that behavior of widely deployed algorithms is understood, proposals can analyze and simulate their interaction with those algorithms.
 To the extent they are not, experiments can be conducted where possible.

 Note that in many deployments, real-time traffic is directed into distinct queues via Differentiated Services Code Points (DSCP) or other mechanisms, which substantially reduces the interplay with other traffic.
-However, proposals cannot assume that this is always the case.
+However, a proposal targeting Internet use
+MUST NOT assume that all paths support specific mechanisms.

 ### Short and Long Flows

-The effect on short-lived and long-lived flows using other common congestion controls MUST be evaluated, as in {{short-flows}}.
+The effect on short-lived and long-lived flows using other common congestion control algorithms MUST be evaluated, as in {{short-flows}}.

 ## Other Criteria

 ### Differences with Congestion Control Principles

-Proposed congestion control mechanisms SHOULD include a clear explanation of the deviations from {{!RFC2914}} and {{!RFC7141}}.
+Proposed congestion control algorithms SHOULD include a clear explanation of any deviations from {{!RFC2914}} and {{!RFC7141}}.

-### Incremental Deployment.
+### Incremental Deployment

-The proposal should discuss whether the alternate congestion control mechanism allows for incremental deployment in the targeted environment.
-For a mechanism targeted for deployment in the current Internet, it would be helpful for the proposal to discuss what is known (if anything) about the correct operation of the mechanism with some of the equipment installed in the current Internet, e.g., routers, transparent proxies, WAN optimizers, intrusion detection systems, home routers, and the like.
+The proposal ought to discuss whether the proposal allows for incremental deployment in the targeted environment.
+For a mechanism targeted for deployment in the current Internet, it would be helpful for a proposal to discuss what is known (if anything) about the correct operation of the mechanisms with some of the equipment that can be installed in the current Internet, e.g., routers, transparent proxies, WAN optimizers, intrusion detection systems, home routers, and the like.

-As a similar concern, if the alternate congestion control mechanism is intended only for specific environments (and not the global Internet), the proposal should consider how this intention is to be carried out.
-The community will have to address the question of whether the scope can be enforced by simply stating the restrictions or whether additional protocol mechanisms are required to enforce the scoping.
-The answer will necessarily depend on the change being proposed.
+As a similar concern, if the proposal is intended only for specific environments (and not the global Internet), the proposal should consider how this intention is to be realised.
+The community will have to address the question of whether the scope can be enforced by stating a ste of restrictions or whether additional protocol mechanisms are required to enforce this scoping.
+The answer will necessarily depend on the change that is being proposed.

 As an example from an Experimental RFC, deployment issues are discussed in Sections 10.3 and 10.4 of {{?RFC4782}} (Quick-Start).